MaloLebrin/entity-store-orm/packages/pinia-adapter/src/plugin/README.md

-# Entity Store Plugin pour Pinia
+# Entity Store Plugin for Pinia

-Ce plugin Pinia ajoute automatiquement la gestion d'entités à tous vos stores Pinia existants, sans modifier leur structure actuelle.
+This Pinia plugin automatically adds entity management to all your existing Pinia stores without modifying their current structure.

 ## 🚀 Installation